mthsps/react-restaurant-app-coursera/README.md

 ## `yarn install`

-Installs the node modules necessary to make the application works.
+Installs the node modules needed to make the application work.

 ## `yarn start`